AdamMuhammad01/FinalProject_RepublicanAnalysisPredict/README.md

 # Final Project: US Election Candidate Analysis & Predict

-United States presidential election is very interesting to observe because it can can have global impact, from an economic aspect, security issues, geopolitics and others.
+United States presidential election is very interesting to observe because it can have global impact. economic aspect, security issues, geopolitics and others.